Determinant/mpd_trigger/README.rst

 Dependencies
 ------------

-- The canonical mpd library: libmpdclient (on which famous mpd clients such as mpc and ncmpcppp also depends)
+- The canonical mpd library: ``libmpdclient`` (on which famous mpd clients such as mpc and ncmpcppp also depend)
 - Some basic POSIX syscalls (ubiquitous on current unix-like systems)
 - Nothing else.